65th Infantry Division (Wehrmacht): Divisional insignia

 The division adopted a kugelbaum (Ball Tree) insignia for use on vehicles, road signs, etc. When General von Ziehlberg took command in mid-1943, he changed the divisional insignia to the letter 'Z' (the first letter of his own last name).
 After von Ziehlberg was seriously wounded during the fighting on the Sangro River, the division adopted a hand grenade as its divisional emblem.

 Newsletter

 The Divisional newsletter was named Die Handgranate ("The Hand Grenade").
 For Christmas 1944 large quantities of a special holiday edition were printed with the idea that they should be sent back to families at home.
 The edition contained ruminations on the war and a short report "From the War History of our Infantry Division."

 Cultural Depictions

-The counter-attacks by the 65th Infantry Division on the Campoleone Salient in early February 1944 are depicted in the board wargame "A Raging Storm", part of the Tactical Combat Series.
+The counterattacks by the 65th Infantry Division on the Campoleone Salient in early February 1944 are depicted in the board wargame "A Raging Storm", part of the Tactical Combat Series.

 The 65th Division is mentioned by name in a screen title in the film Miracle at St. Anna.